 Anderson, Nick.
 “In Person or Online?
 Here Are 100 Public Universities to Watch during the Pandemic.”
 The Washington Post, WP Company, 15 Sept.
 2020, www.washingtonpost.com/education/2020/08/26/100-public-universities-to-watch-coronavirus/.

-The Washington Post is a well known and reputable news reporting outlet held in high regard for its fact based reporting and strong source material.
+The Washington Post is a well-known and reputable news reporting outlet held in high regard for its fact based reporting and strong source material.
 Additionally, this piece was written by a veteran education journalist with a degree from the esteemed Stanford University.
 This piece is important because it provides key metrics with respect to the ways schools chose to respond to COVID-19 and remote education.
 This is of particular interest to our research question since our data sets pertaining to COVID-19’s spread at colleges omits the living status of its students.
 This will help us to remove noise from our starting data sets so that we can capture a more accurate picture of the effects of the health directives enacted on university populations.
+Does this newspaper article point to academic research or journal articles on which they based their reporting?
+Instead of just relying on this article: Go to those sources.
+Include the source material in your final bibliography.
+I’m not taking points away for including because I gave you the okay, but please do that follow-up work, and included those sources.

 Link: In person or online?
 Here are 100 public universities to watch during the pandemic.